MridulNegi2005/earnapp-chrome-closer/README.md

 # earnapp-chrome-closer
-Earnapp+ uses the chrome in background and pays us on hourly basis.
-This python script closes those chrome tabs automatically hence earnapp can't use any resources and its basically free money!

 Those who aren't aware of earnapp.
 Follow the steps to get free money (Its passive income, so expect it to be low!)
 1) Create a earnapp account through this link : https://earnapp.com/i/zfscm2a .
 DON'T DOWNLOAD THE APP YET!